nickilott/PSC_UC_Host_Microbiome/README.md

 ## Run the analyses

-Once you have activate the correct conda environment, downloaded sva-devel and downloaded the relevant files from figshare you should simply be able to start R and run:
+Once you have activate the correct conda environment, downloaded sva-devel and downloaded the relevant files from figshare make sure you are in the repository directory and you should simply be able to start R and run:

 ```
 rmarkdown::render("Rmd/PSC_UC_Host_Microbiome.Rmd", output_format="html_document")